How to hike the W Circuit in Patagonia

 A Luxury Travel Review of Explora Ecolodge, Torres del Paine National Park, Chile

 I hadn’t heard of Explora Ecolodge when I first fell in love with Patagonia.
 But I had ogled magazine photos of the iconic rock towers and read about the multitude of hiking trails in the area for more than ten years.
 So needless to say, Torres del Paine National Park and hiking the ‘W’ trek had been on my “Bucket List” for quite a while.
 I assumed active travel by way of backpacking or through-hiking was the only way to see the area.
 But over time, I started reading about different lodges and huts that were located in or near the park.
 Explora kept resurfacing as a top choice in compelling traveler reviews from many sources.
 I also knew that there were many more areas to cover in the park, aside from just what the W circuit trail covered.
 So I spent a lot of time researching options for optimizing our vacation time and creating a hybrid travel itinerary.
-Besides, given the monumental travel effort it takes to get to the National Park (See our full itinerary for this trip here), I knew that at least seven days in the park was needed to complete my desired experience.
+Besides, given the monumental travel effort it takes to get to the National Park (See our full Patagonia & Mendoza itinerary here), I knew that at least seven days in the park was needed to complete my desired experience.

 Research changed our plans